ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 The regional remix algorithm compares metabarcoding results to the relevant regional curated database and flags taxa that would normally be found outside of this region.
 In addition, the remix removes contamination, normalized read counts, and curates taxonomic assigments of ASVs.

+One report will be generated:

+* Remix Report (README and PDF)

+Use this report to assess the impact of contamination in your dataset, and to understand how well known are the analyzed taxonomic group in the region of interest.

 <details><summary>Running Regional Remix</summary>
 <p>